Eazy (song)

 "Eazy" is a song by American rappers The Game and Kanye West.
-It was released as a single on January 16, 2022.
+It was released as a single on January 15, 2022.
 The song was released exclusively on Spotify two days before.
-The cover art for the single attracted controversy due to the featuring of Nick Knight's highly graphic 1997 photo of a skinned monkey and the song's music video attracted controversy because of its depiction of West burying alive comedian Pete Davidson, who was dating his ex-wife Kim Kardashian.
+The cover art for the single attracted controversy due to it featuring Nick Knight's highly graphic 1997 photo of a skinned monkey.
+The song's music video attracted additional controversy due its depiction of West burying comedian Pete Davidson alive, who was dating his ex-wife Kim Kardashian at the time.

 Background and marketing

 On January 12, 2022, in an Instagram video shared by designer Tracey Mills, West was seen talking to DJ Premier on FaceTime with the Game and fellow collaborators Pusha T and Mike Dean in the studio.
 In the video, West said that he was releasing a song that Friday and was asking DJ Premier if he could do a scratch for the song.
 On January 15, 2022, the song was released exclusively on Spotify before being added to other streaming platforms a day later.